squeaky-pl/pystacia/doc/source/installation.rst

     ipy.exe -X:Frames
     >>> from pystacia import *

-If it succeeds everything is configured propertly.
-Note that we assmued that `ipy.exe` is on your system path - otherwise you need to type full path to it Also -X:Frames switch is mandatory since :term:`IronPython` otherwise doesn't provide :func:`sys._getframe` which is referenced by :term:`decorator` and
+If it succeeds everything is configured properly.
+Note that we assumed that `ipy.exe` is on your system path - otherwise you need to type full path to it Also -X:Frames switch is mandatory since :term:`IronPython` otherwise doesn't provide :func:`sys._getframe` which is referenced by :term:`decorator` and